© Christian Braga / WWF-Brazil

 The C2C: Conflict to Coexistence approach has been piloted in Africa and Asia, across a range of sites that experience conflict situations of varying severity and complexity.

-In Africa, pilot testing has been carried out in the Ruvuma landscape spanning from southern Tanzania to northern Mozambique, and in Ntokou Pikounda National Park in the Republic of the Congo, and in Asia in Thap Lan National Park in Thailand and in the Trong Gewog pilot site in Bhutan.
+In Africa, pilot testing has been carried out in the vast Ruvuma landscape that spans southern Tanzania to northern Mozambique, and in Ntokou Pikounda national park in the Republic of the Congo.

 The lessons learned from these pilots have been used to further update the approach and methodology and continue to inform and improve the implementation of the C2C approach across a range of landscapes globally.
 The following are some lessons drawn from these pilots.